 The Czech Republic is a landlocked country in central Europe with a population of over 10 million inhabitants.
 The Czech Republic possesses a developed high-income economy with a GDP per capita of 80% of the European Union average.
-It has been undergoing significant macroeconomic reforms since 1993, when it split from Czechoslovakia.
-Health inequalities are a relatively new subject on the political agenda, as during the previous political system the issue was not recognized.
+It has been undergoing significant macroeconomic reforms since 1993, when Czechoslovakia split into two countries.
+Health inequalities are a relatively new subject on the political agenda because during the previous political system the issue was not recognized.
 This has left a legacy in how the public perceives health inequalities.
-According to a study conducted by Czech National Institute of Public Health in 2001, only a quarter of society feels that there are differences in health status between different socio-economic groups.
+A lower proportion of the population in the Czech Republic consider themselves to be in good health (61%) compared to the EU average (67%).
+As in other EU countries, there are large disparities in self-rated health by socioeconomic status: 80% of people in the highest income quintile population report being in good health compared with 48% of the population in the lowest income quintile.

 In 2004 the Czech Republic joined the EU and since then, largely thanks to EU policy and pressure, the social determinants of health inequalities are now being discussed in political documents, in research and in university curricula.
 However, to date, there is still very little evidence of this translating into practice.